danja/dork/README.md

 *_and/or_*

-// NB. not sure how to handle the string return value yet - need to try in practice
+// NB. not altogether sure how to deal with the describe() string return value yet - need to try in practice

 (following the [Visitor](http://en.wikipedia.org/wiki/Visitor_pattern) pattern)